Creating a More Equitable and Agile Hiring Process

 Our efforts begin with the application stage.
 Our job postings include a salary range and are reviewed for gendered or biased language.
 When we receive resumes and cover letters, a team member who isn’t involved in the hiring decision anonymizes them, removing names, addresses, and education information that shouldn’t influence our hiring decisions.
 (There is software that will do this automatically for larger firms, but it doesn’t seem available to small firms and our HRIS system doesn’t yet offer this feature.)

 Knowing that our process (and indeed our company!) works a little different and can ask a lot of our applications, we want to make sure that we’re making the process informative and valuable for them as well.
-To that end, we host a webinar that candidates can attend or submit questions for and watch afterward, if they cannot attend.
-During this webinar, they have the opportunity to learn more about Palantir and the position and may anonymously ask questions.
+To that end, we record a webinar that's shared with all qualified candidates.
+During this webinar, they have the opportunity to learn more about Palantir and the position and are invited to anonymously ask questions, the answers to which are shared with all applicants.
 Our hope is that this is a very safe and welcoming environment where they can begin to see what it might be like to work at Palantir.

 A Conversation, not a Challenge